GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

   By default, true.

 remote.NAME.excludedRefsPattern
-: Refs that match the pattern provided using this config will not be replicated.
+: Refs that match the regular expression provided using this config will not be replicated.
+Only Java regular expressions are supported.
+The expression must fully match the ref name.
 This option is useful when admins want to skip replicating certain refs, for example refs created by plugins.
-Multiple excludedRefsPattern keys can be supplied, to specify multiple patterns to match against.
+Multiple `excludedRefsPattern` keys can be supplied, to specify multiple regular expressions to match against.

-  Do not exclude any refs pattern by default.
+  Do not exclude any refs by default.

 remote.NAME.urlDistributionStrategy
 : URL distribution strategy to use when a remote has multiple configured URLs.